Think Natively: Unlocking Multilingual Reasoning with Consistency-Enhanced Reinforcement Learning: Experiments

 \subsection{Experimental Setups}

-\paragraph{Backbones and Languages.} We select two commonly-used models with different sizes as our backbones: DeepSeek-R1-Distill-Qwen-1.5B and DeepSeek-R1-Distill-Qwen-7B \cite{deepseekai2025deepseekr1incentivizingreasoningcapability}.
-The two models exhibit imbalanced reasoning performance in different languages, showing better ability in English and Chinese compared to other languages.
-Based on the imbalanced ability of the two models and the included languages of the MMATH \cite{luo2025mmathmultilingualbenchmarkmathematical} benchmark, we select Japanese (\textit{ja}), Korean (\textit{ko}), French (\textit{fr}), Portuguese (\textit{pt}), and Thai (\textit{th}) as the training (in-domain, ID) languages and English (\textit{en}), Spanish (\textit{es}), Arabic (\textit{ar}), Vietnamese (\textit{vi}), and Chinese (\textit{zh}) as out-of-domain (OOD) languages to observe the generalization\footnote{Since the original model performs well on \textit{en} and \textit{zh}, we actually want to observe the catastrophic forgetting phenomenon for \textit{en} and \textit{zh}.
+\paragraph{Backbones and Languages.} We select three commonly-used reasoning models with different sizes as our backbones: DeepSeek-R1-Distill-Qwen-1.5/7B \cite{deepseekai2025deepseekr1incentivizingreasoningcapability} and Qwen3-4B-Thinking-2507 \cite{yang2025qwen3technicalreport}.
+The three models exhibit imbalanced reasoning performance in different languages, showing better ability in English compared to other languages.
+Based on the imbalanced ability and the included languages of the MMATH \cite{luo2025mmathmultilingualbenchmarkmathematical} benchmark, we select Japanese (\textit{ja}), Korean (\textit{ko}), French (\textit{fr}), Portuguese (\textit{pt}), and Thai (\textit{th}) as the training (in-domain, ID) languages and English (\textit{en}), Spanish (\textit{es}), Arabic (\textit{ar}), Vietnamese (\textit{vi}), and Chinese (\textit{zh}) as out-of-domain (OOD) languages to observe the generalization\footnote{Since the original model performs well on \textit{en}, we actually want to observe the catastrophic forgetting phenomenon for \textit{en}.
 To simplify writing, we refer to it as generalization here.} of each method.
 The details for each language are introduced in Table \ref{table:languages} of Appendix \ref{sec:appendix-languages}.

 \paragraph{Benchmarks and Metrics.} In this paper, we focus on the math reasoning task, which has sufficient multilingual benchmarks.
 We mainly evaluate the multilingual reasoning ability on the MMATH \cite{luo2025mmathmultilingualbenchmarkmathematical} benchmark, which comprises 374 mixed-difficulty math problems sourced from AIME24/25, CNMO, and MATH-500 \cite{lightman2023letsverifystepstep}, and covers the above mentioned ten languages (\textit{ja}/\textit{ko}/\textit{fr}/\textit{pt}/\textit{th}/\textit{en}/\textit{es}/\textit{ar}/\textit{vi}/\textit{zh}).
 Following \citet{luo2025mmathmultilingualbenchmarkmathematical}, we conduct each evaluation four times and report the average result across all runs.
 Specifically, for each individual evaluation, we compute the macro-average metric rather than the micro-average to account for the varying difficulty levels across subsets in MMATH.